 Poughkeepsie

-Established in 1955—and run by the same family that owned the recently shuttered Hyde Park Drive-In—Overlook has a screen that’s as tall as a six-story building.
-As many as 750 cars can park to catch double features, especially during peak season.
+Established in 1955—and run by the same family that owned the now-shuttered Hyde Park Drive-In—Overlook has a screen that’s as tall as a six-story building and just so happens to be the largest screen in the tri-state area.
+As many as 750 cars can park to catch double features on Fridays through Mondays and chow down on popcorn buckets, especially during peak season.
+On top of popcorn, the concession stand also serves pizza rolls, chicken tenders, and soft pretzels, among other bites.
+P.S.
+Mondays mean discounted tickets!

 Greene County